whymarrh/dotfiles/readme.md

 # Dotfiles

-A collection of various dot files that I use (copied from other places).
+A collection of various dotfiles that I use (copied from other places).